 You use PropertyRadar’s property data and owner information to find more clients who own homes and commercial properties in your service area.

-You know all about how our easily accessible public records data can help you find the exact right fit clients.
+You know all about how easy it is to conduct a property owner search with PropertyRadar is and how accessible our public records data is to help you find the exact right fit clients.

 But do you know the best way to manage the lists of leads that you create inside of PropertyRadar?